Skip to contents

 • CIHI flags: see Section 2 CIHI flags.

 • Readmission time window: By default, the readmission() function computes 7-day and 30-day readmission rates.
-Users have the option to specify a customized time window using the readm_win argument.
-We recommend to exercise caution when customizing the readmission window, see Section 3.3 for details.
+Users have the option to specify a customized time window using the readm_win argument (see Section 3.3 for details).

 Readmission: CIHI flags